ten24group/fw24/www/docs/How to Guides/adding-apis.md

 ## Simple API handler

-Whether you are trying things out or you like to define your APIs individually we have got you covered.
-To create an API handler FW24 provides you a factory function `createApiHandler` which will return a handler and a descriptor;
+Whether you're experimenting or prefer to define your APIs individually, FW24 has the tools you need.
+To create an API handler, FW24 offers a factory function called `createApiHandler`.
+This function returns both a handler and a descriptor for your convenience.
 > both `handler` and the descriptor need to be exported.

 ```ts